<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 The Interest/Influence Matrix

-• assesses stakeholders based on their level of interest and influence
+The Interest/Influence Matrix assesses stakeholders based on their level of interest in the project and their ability to influence it.
+This helps determine appropriate engagement approaches for each group.

 interest influence matrix